kumina/vagrant-buckler/README.md

 Description
 -----------
-This is an vagrant environment to test Buckler
+This is an vagrant environment to test Buckler.
+It should support Virtualbox and libvirt.

 Installation
 ------------